rtymchyk/babel-plugin-extract-text/README.md

 ## Motivation
 1. <strong>Why not use ICU MessageFormat?</strong>

-  ICU patterns strings are powerful, but are very clunky.
-Gettext style strings should be enough to cover the typical use cases.
-More importantly, ICU strings are not always supported by translators and translation providers, whereas PO strings are a de facto standard.
+  ICU patterns strings, while pretty powerful, can become clunkly very fast.
+Gettext style strings should be enough to cover the typical use cases and are easy to use and understand.
+More importantly, ICU strings are not always supported by translators and translation providers, whereas the PO format is a de facto standard.

 2. <strong>Why not use xgettext to extract?</strong>

-  Among a number of reasons, xgettext will only support extraction from call expressions.
+  xgettext is a difficult dependency to install and manage since it's not native to the JS ecosystem.
+Also, xgettext will only support extraction from call expressions.
+Regardless, the tool definitely does not support JSX/ES6, so you'll be running your code through Babel anyway.

-3. <strong>Why not use a simple JSON format for strings or format X?</strong>
+3. <strong>Why not use a simple JSON format for strings (or some format X)?</strong>

-  Many extraction tools invent their own format, or use a basic JSON structure, which is either too simple (e.g. not able to support pluralization) and/or not translator friendly (translators are used to working with certain formats).
-Gettext/PO is a proven method for translation that satisfies all stakeholders (translators, developers, product, and user).
+  Many extraction tools invent their own format, or use a basic JSON structure, which either ends up being too simple (e.g. not able to support pluralization) and/or not translator friendly (translators are used to working with certain formats).
+Gettext/PO is a proven method for translation that satisfies everyone: translators, developers, product, and users.

 ## Acknowledgements
 Thanks to the folks over at Sentry for their [blog post](https://blog.sentry.io/2016/01/07/react-i18n.html), and their [extractor](https://github.com/getsentry/babel-gettext-extractor) tool, both of which served as an inspiration for me to utilize Babel to extend the extraction process to React.